top of page

 University of Kentucky, Electrical and Computer Engineering Department

 Professor Donohue graduated from Northeastern Illinois University with a degree in Mathematics.
-He then went on to earn a B.S., M.S. and Ph.D. in Electrical Engineering from the Illinois Institute of Technology and currently is on the faculty at the University of Kentucky.
+He then went on to earn a B.S., M.S. and Ph.D. in Electrical Engineering from the Illinois Institute of Technology and served as a faculty member at the University of Kentucky for over 30 years.

 He has extensive experience with signal analysis and the design of classification/detection of complex phenomena in applications such as medical ultrasound, computational auditory scene analysis, radar and behavior/motion tracking.
 His main focus has been on sensor and information developed for improving monitoring applications in science, healthcare, agriculture, and defense.